-Two important criteria for Travelling Fellowships are that they could not be carried out in the UK and therefore require overseas travel, and that they will provide public benefit, whether to a community, a sector, or the UK as a whole.
+Two important criteria for Churchill Fellowships are that they could not be carried out in the UK and therefore require overseas travel, and that they will provide public benefit, whether to a community, a sector, or the UK as a whole.
 We do not fund projects which only benefit the individual and show no potential for wider benefit.

 Am I eligible to apply?

 Our Fellows come from all over the UK and from many different backgrounds.
 We do not require qualifications, but you should be passionate about what you do and keen to share your passion to inspire others.